Fellowships

 Selection as an IAF is based on the following criteria:

-• the merits and feasibility of a proposal on some aspect of U.S. foreign policy
+• The merits and feasibility of a proposal to work on some aspect of U.S. foreign policy (for applicants from the academia or the private sector)

 The selection process is highly competitive.
 A selection committee reviews all applications and selects twenty applicants for interviews.
-The selection committee typically awards eight to ten fellowships each year.
+CFR awards eight to ten fellowships each year.
 Strong preference is given to candidates who have never received a CFR fellowship.

 How to Apply